-• A description of the specific services and facilities that your agency funded, contracted with, or otherwise used in the implementation of your program (e.g., shelters, safe-houses, related assistance, programs for batterers);

-- An assessment of the effectiveness of the direct service activities contemplated in the application; - A description of how the needs of under-served populations, including populations under-served because of ethnic, racial, cultural, language diversity or geographic isolation were addressed; - A description and assessment of the prevention activities supported during the program year, e.g., community education events, and public awareness efforts; and - A discussion of exceptional issues or problems arising, but not addressed in the application.
+- A description of the specific services and facilities that the program funded, contracted with, or otherwise used in the implementation of the program, e.g., shelters, safe houses, related assistance, programs for batterers: - An assessment of the effectiveness of the direct service activities contemplated in the application; - A description of how the needs of under-served populations, including those persons geographically isolated were addressed; and - A description and assessment of the prevention activities supported during the program year, e.g., community education events, and public awareness efforts.

-Performance Reports for the States are due on an annual basis at the end of the calendar year (December 29).
-Performance Reports should be sent to:

-Family Violence Prevention and Services Program, Family and Youth Services Bureau, Administration on Children, Youth and Families, Administration for Children and Families, Attention: Marylouise Kelley, 1250 Maryland Avenue, SW., Room 8215, Washington, DC 200247.
+Performance reports for Tribes and Tribal organizations are due on an annual basis at the end of the calendar year (December 29).
+Performance reports should be sent to: Family Violence Prevention and Services Program, Family and Youth Services Bureau, Administration on Children, Youth and Families, Administration for Children and Families, Attn: Marylouise Kelley, Portals One, 1250 Maryland Avenue, SW., Room 8215, Washington, DC 20024